thomcorley/recipe_miner/README.md

-# dinner_crawl
+# Dinner Crawler
-An app which crawls the web for recipes and stores them in a database
+Crawling the web for recipes